• Skip to main content

 Entry to the Garden is free of charge although donations are appreciated.
 There may be charges for special events, hiring the Garden or Thomson’s Tower.

-For more information about the garden, click the button below which will take you to the official Dr Neil’s Garden Website.
+For more information about the garden, click the button below which will take you to the official Dr Neil’s Garden website.

 Dr Neil’s Garden official website